Learn about the career

 Passion

 Few people succeed in any career without passion.
 Yes, medicine is an incredibly interesting subject to study, but students also need a genuine interest.
 There’s no better way to develop students’ passion than to research the careers of medical practitioners and read about their journey.
-Our own Head of Education, Dr Ray Boyapati, shares some of his experiences and passion in our free Bootcamp video.
+Our own Head of Education, Dr Ray Boyapati, shares some of his experiences and passion in our UCAT workshops.

 Commitment

 Students should be realistic about the commitment they’ll be making.
-Medicine is a career that involves lifelong learning.
+Firstly, the process of getting into medicine in New Zealand is extremely competitive, and very few students are accepted on their initial attempt.
+Furthermore, medicine is a career that involves lifelong learning.
 In addition to 5-6 years of university studies, it can take up to ten years to independently practice some forms of medicine.
 Then the real commitment begins.
 Most people understand the rewards but it’s difficult to get a realistic idea of the challenges of medicine.
 Being responsible for people’s health requires commitment and sacrifice.

 Understanding